-Canadian Natural Resources is purchasing all of Shell’s operated upstream oilsands assets as well as non-operated leases for consideration of $12.74 billion, the company said today.
+Canadian Natural Resources is purchasing all of Shell’s operated upstream oilsands assets as well as non-operated leases, and Marathon Oil Corporation's stake in the Athabasca Oil Sands Project, (AOSP) for consideration of $12.74 billion, the company said today.

 The AOSP started operating in 2002 and has current capacity of 255,000 bbls/d of synthetic crude oil through its integration with Shell’s Scotford Upgrader.

 Canadian Natural will become 70 percent owner and operator of the AOSP, as an agreement has also been made for Canadian Natural and Shell to acquire Marathon Oil Corporation’s 20 percent share.
 Indications are that Shell will retain a 10 percent ownership piece.

 Canadian Natural will also become 70 percent owner of the Scotford Upgrader (Shell will remain the operator) and 100 percent owner of Shell’s Peace River and Cliffdale in situ operations.